 Church membership is a statement of solidarity and like-mindedness (Philippians 2:2), it’s a visible reflection of who we are together as the Body of Christ (Romans 12:5), and a value at Springbrook that we trust you will find strengthens your walk with Christ and spiritual growth.
 If you have any questions, please let us know!

+If you are interested in becoming a member, complete an online membership application today or download a PDF copy to mail in or bring with you Sunday!
 If you would like to talk with Pastor Rich or any of our elders, contact information can be found at www.springbrook.org/elders.